-In addition to my teaching duties I am a co-investigator in European EPSRC project ArcWind, which is investigating the development of floating offshore wind turbines for France, Portugal and the UK.
-I have contributed to several other industrial renewable projects through numerical simulation and/or experimental studies.
-I am also experienced in upstream and downstream sectors which provides me with a firm understanding of offshore and marine industries.
+In my current role, I deliver Offshore Engineering module at the postgraduate level, Ship Construction and Marine Engineering and Naval Architecture to undergraduates.
+In addition to my teaching duties, I am a co-investigator in European Interreg project ArcWind, which is investigating the development of floating offshore wind turbines for France, Portugal and the UK.
+Currently, I am conducting two research projects which are pursuing to diminish merchant vessels' water resistance trough reducing skin friction.
+I am also experienced in upstream and downstream sectors of the oil and gas industry which provides me with a firm understanding of offshore and marine industries.

 • Dynamics of floating structures